betamore/fewd/headstart.md

 * [Command Line Crash Course](http://cli.learncodethehardway.org/book/) This book is a super fast intro to the command line.
 * [Introduction to the Mac OS X Command Line](http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line) Good intro for Mac users.
 * [The Designer's Guide to the OS X Command Prompt](http://wiseheartdesign.com/articles/2010/11/12/the-designers-guide-to-the-osx-command-prompt/) A tutorial for the modern web designer.
+* [Overcoming your Fear of the Command Line](http://zellwk.com/blog/fear-of-command-line/) The command line isn’t that scary.

 ## Intro to Git & GitHub